raven42/dotfiles/.vim/README.md

 | `s` | Toggle tag sorting method between file order and name order |
 | `x` | Toggle zoom mode (increase the Tagbar window to full screen width or to normal size). |
 | `P` | Open the selected tag in the preview window. |
 > :construction: **Example:** coming soon...

 ---

-## DevPanel
-The DevPanel plugin will automatically open the NERDTree and Tagbar plugin windows and arrange them accordingly.
-> :construction: **Example:** coming soon...

----